-Save $100 on every egress window kit through the end of January.
-Bring light into your basement with "BringTheLight" discount automatically applied in cart.
+Save $100 on every egress window kit with well through the end of May.
+Apply Discount code "BringTheLight" in shopping cart.

 by Theo Stephens November 29, 2021

 Egress windows are a common sight in homes these days.
 Over the years, they have become an integral part of home construction as families try to maximize square footage.
 But they differ from regular windows by doubling as an escape route and therefore must meet specific regulations and code requirements for egress windows.

 In many states, homeowners are required to have an egress window in rooms where people spend time or sleep.
 While the primary purpose of having egress windows in the room is to serve as a means to escape in the event of an emergency, they also offer additional light and ventilation to dark rooms.

 If you’re considering installing egress windows, learning about their code requirements is essential.
 Let’s plunge into the details to help you learn more about egress windows and what code requirements they involve.

 If you have an older home and want to give yourself more livable space in the basement, an egress window can be an excellent investment.
 Not only does it allow more light and is likely more energy efficient than is what is currently there, it will likely significantly increase the value of your home by creating additional living space.